Solar Cruiser, NASA's large solar sail test

 Solar sails are spacecraft that use large, thin sails to reflect sunlight, giving them a gentle push and unlimited fuel.
 They can reach unique destinations that are difficult or impossible to access with traditional rockets, and may be our best option for visiting other star systems.

 Solar sails are particularly well-suited to small, low-cost spacecraft limited by a lack of propulsion options.
 Thanks to advances in technology miniaturization these spacecraft have grown in capabilities, just as solar sails have advanced over the years.
 Japan’s IKAROS successfully changed its orbit around the Sun in 2010, and The Planetary Society’s LightSail 2 demonstrated flight by light in Earth orbit in 2019.
 NASA’s NEA Scout launches to lunar orbit in 2022, where it will use a solar sail to fly onward to a near-Earth asteroid.

-What will Solar Cruiser do?
+What would Solar Cruiser have done?

-How Solar Cruiser works
+How Solar Cruiser would have worked

-Solar Cruiser will hitch a ride to space in 2025 with NASA’s Interstellar Mapping and Acceleration Probe, IMAP.
+Solar Cruiser planned to hitch a ride to space in 2025 with NASA’s Interstellar Mapping and Acceleration Probe, IMAP.
 IMAP will study how the constant flow of charged particles coming from our Sun known as the solar wind interacts with cosmic radiation coming from the rest of the universe.
 This interaction creates a bubble that surrounds and protects our solar system.